 Coping with Problem Wounds

 At any given time, an estimated six million Americans suffer from problem wounds.
 There are many types of wounds.
 Some are associated with complications from diabetes and other related vascular disorders.
 Other types include pressure sores and traumatic wounds.
-At the Wound Care Center at The Chester County Hospital, the certified staff utilizes the most up-to-date approaches to wound healing.
-The Center's staff remains current in new scientific advances in wound care, including the use of the Center's Hyperbaric Chamber, which is used in the treatment of diabetic extremity wounds, radiation tissue damage, and crush injuries.
+At the Wound Care Center at Chester County Hospital, the certified staff utilizes the most up-to-date approaches to wound healing.
+The Center';s staff remains current in new scientific advances in wound care, including the use of the Center';s Hyperbaric Chamber, which is used in the treatment of diabetic extremity wounds, radiation tissue damage, and crush injuries.

 Your Wound Care Team

 The Wound Care Center is operated by Chester County Hospital in conjunction with Healogics, the nation';s largest provider of hospital-based wound care services.
 The Center';s services are designed to be an extension of your primary physician';s services in the rapid healing of your wounds.
 The Center';s staff is committed to the healing of problem wounds through the combined efforts of highly trained professionals that include:

 Upon arriving at the Wound Care Center, you will undergo a thorough diagnostic examination to identify the type of wound that you have.
 Issues contributing to difficulties in healing will also be reviewed.
 Next, a results-oriented program specifically designed for you will be initiated based on the most effective treatment options available.
 Your treatment may include:

 Once your personal treatment plan has been initiated, regular visits to the Wound Care Center will be established to manage your wound.
 Keeping appointments and following directions clearly are critical to attaining a positive healing outcome.
 You will also play an active role in administering your own wound care at home between visits, as well as learning how to protect your wound from further complications.
 You are the most important part of your healing process and by working together we can get you back on the road to good health.